pondrejk/dizzer/combined_build.md

 The above summary is inevitably simplistic as there are many other research areas in cartography and GIS that are relevant to big data efforts.
 Some will be touched on later in the thesis, others are unfortunately out of its scope.
 One such case for all is spatial imagery that is an example of truly big data source that is inherently spatial.
 "Big" in this case means unprecedented spatial, temporal and spectral resolutions brought about by improvements in global monitoring systems.

 In light of big data advent, authors form spatial fields consider what difference does it make to conceptualize a specifically *spatial* big data as opposed to big data per se.
 Is spatial big data a subset or an extension of big data?
-From the GIS point of view of view there are two ways of understanding spatial big data: either as *adding a spatial reference to big data* or as *adjusting the current spatial data models and processes to higher data load*.
+From the GIS point of view there are two ways of understanding spatial big data: either as *adding a spatial reference to big data* or as *adjusting the current spatial data models and processes to higher data load*.
 We can say that these two approaches arrive at the concept of spatial big data form the opposite sides, in the first case the path is *from big data to spatial big data*, whereas in the second case it is *from spatial data to spatial big data*.

 Authors from the first group use some of the previously mentioned definition styles.
 For example to @jiang2017spatial, spatial big data refer to "georeferenced data whose volume, velocity, and variety exceed the capacity of current spatial computing platforms".
 This combines definitions by V-words and computational difficulties. @lee2015geospatial, on the other hand, combines definition by constraints and by example.
 In this context we can mention some early critique that condemned narrow understanding of big data, aiming mainly at analyzing geotagged social media content (labeled as "burger cartographies" by @crampton2013beyond and @shelton2017spatialities).
 As @leszczynski2016introduction note, social media content covers just a limited facet of the data productions, presences, and practices that fall under spatial big data.